-The office in the Office of the Secretary, DOT, that is responsible for coordinating drug and alcohol testing program matters within the Department and providing information concerning the implementation of CFR 49 Part 40
+The office in the Office of the Secretary, DOT, is responsible for coordinating drug and alcohol testing program matters within the Department and providing information concerning the implementation of CFR 49 Part 40.

 To release from confinement after serving part of a sentence, usually with terms and conditions provided in the parole order.

-Also known as a character reference, is a reference provided by an individual who knows you and can vouch for your character and abilities.
+Also known as a character reference, it is a reference provided by an individual who knows an applicant and can vouch for their character and abilities.

 Relief of all or part of a confinement sentence on the promise of proper conduct.

-A recommendation from a person who can vouch for your qualifications for a job.
-A professional reference for an experienced worker is typically a former employer, a colleague, a client, a vendor, a supervisor or someone else who can recommend you for employment.
+A recommendation from a person who can vouch for an applicant’s qualifications for a job.
+A professional reference for an experienced worker is typically a former employer, colleague, client, vendor, a supervisor, or someone else who can recommend an applicant for employment.